rossrobino/ovr/apps/docs/src/content/docs.md

 ### Page

-ovr provides a `Page` helper that can be used to encapsulate routes and create links to them.
+The `Page` helper encapsulates routes and creates links to them.
 This ensures if you change the route's pattern, you don't need to update all of the links to it throughout your application.

 ```tsx
 import { Page } from "ovr";